 - An additional $60 for the fastest team, based on the accumulated times of the riders in each fantasy team at the end of the Tour.

 If any prize money is won by our charity teams then the committee will make the donation at the end of the tour.
-Last year we donated just under $3500.
+Last year we donated just over $4000.
 Thank You!